jimmy-zx/csc2332-mbqc/report/report.typ

 == Preliminaries

-Measurement-based quantum computation (MBQC) on two-dimensional cluster states is universal for quantum computation.
-Specifically, for any $k$-qubit unitary
+Measurement-based quantum computation (MBQC) on two-dimensional cluster states is universal for quantum computation @raussendorf2003measurement.
+Specifically, for any $k$-qubit unitary $U$ and any input state
-$U$ and any input state $ket(psi) in (CC^2)^(tensor k)$, there exists an MBQC pattern consisting solely of single-qubit measurement on a 2D cluster state such that the resulting transformation on the unmeasured qubits is
+$ket(psi) in (CC^2)^(tensor k)$, there exists an MBQC pattern consisting solely of single-qubit measurement on a 2D cluster state such that the resulting transformation on the unmeasured qubits is
 $ ket(psi) |-> P(m) U ket(psi) $
 where $m in {0,1}^t$ denotes the measurement outcomes string and $P(m)$ is a Pauli operator efficiently computable from $m$.
 Hence MBQC is universal can can